SpagoAsparago/kingdom-of-ds-hacking.github.io/src/universal/guides/adding_grass.md

 # Tutorial Name
 > This guide was written by SpagoAsparago

 This is a tutorial on how to add wild grass to existing maps.
-It requires the use of PDSMS, Blender and the use of DSPRE (Gen 4) or CTRMap and either BasicPerHanlder/SAK (Gen 5)
+It requires the use of DSPRE (Gen 4) or CTRMap and either BasicPerHanlder/SAK (Gen 5), in addition to Blender and PDSMS.

 ---
 ## Table of Contents